Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 {% endhighlight %}

-The followig snippet shows example code of how players are rendered:
+The following snippet shows an example code of how players are rendered:

 {% highlight js %}
 //first load exported Spine animation